clebin/SpectrumAssetMaker/README.md

 # Spectrum Asset Maker
 ## C. Owen 2024

-Utility for the creation of a wide range of ZX Spectrum assets for use with z88dk and sp1.
-Intended to be a one-stop shop for creation of game assets.
-Configurable by command line or with a JSON config file.
+Command-line utility for the creation of a wide range of ZX Spectrum assets for use with z88dk and sp1.
+Intended to be a one-stop shop for all your game assets.

 ## Output formats